-To connect to an ApsaraDB for Redis instance, you must obtain the endpoint of the Redis instance.
-The virtual IP address (VIP) of a Redis instance may change due to maintenance or configuration change.
-We recommend that you connect to a Redis instance by using an endpoint (such as r-2vcl6xcftp1nu7****.com
+To connect to a Tair (Redis OSS-compatible) instance, you must obtain the endpoint of the instance.
+The virtual IP address (VIP) of an instance may change due to maintenance or configuration change.
+We recommend that you connect to an instance by using an endpoint (such as r-2vcl6xcftp1nu7****.com

 ) to ensure service availability.
-You can view different types of endpoints in the ApsaraDB for Redis console.
+You can view different types of endpoints in the console.

 Prerequisites